jethanivijay/DevopsWithGithub-Hands-on-Labs/README.md

 # Welcome to DevOps with Github - HandsonLabs

-##Source code of each lab is placed in their respective branches , Please click on Link provided under each Lab.
+### Source code of each lab is placed in their respective branches, Please click respective Lab link.

 # Lab 1 : Create Online Polls using Django App and PostgreSQL DB
 [Link : Django App and PostgreSQL DB](https://github.com/jethanivijay/DevopsWithGithub-Hands-on-Labs/tree/DjangoPostgresdb)